GenomicDataInfrastructure/standard-operating-procedures/sops/node-specific/GDI-SOP0014_add-datasets-metadata-to-node-beacon.md

 | :-------------- | :--------------------------------------- | :-------------------------------------- |
 | `5`             | After successfully updating new dataset metadata ⏩[Step 3.2](#832-update-metadata-for-existing-dataset) or after adding permissions for the new dataset ⏩[Step 4](#84-add-permissions-for-your-new-dataset) | Node beacon maintainer |

 In case you want your dataset to be declared as meant for test mode, specify its nature or deprecate it, you can by editing the `/beacon/conf/datasets/datasets_conf.yml` file.
-Add a new entry with the dataset id as the main property and add whatever three optional following items you want to declare for the dataset, setting them as `True`.
+Add a new entry with the dataset id as the main property and append below any of the three settings (isTest, isSynthetic or isDeprecated) you want to declare for the dataset.
 ```yaml
 <dataset id>
   isTest: True